russjr08/MineOffline/README.md

 Credits:
 ===========

 This program was developed by Ethan Vrazel (Methos319) and Wasim Sandhu (PeacemakerDawg).
 The OS X application will be developed by William Smillie (C1D3R).
-Development on Linux application is in progress.
+Development on Linux application is in progress (by russjr08).